This text is translated into Russian by google automatic human level neural machine.

 "If we take in aggregate all those pilot municipal districts that are allocated for the allocation of land in the Far East in the first phase of the law, they represent a fairly large area.
 Another thing is that not all of this territory can be developed for agricultural purposes.
 In particular, due to insufficiently developed infrastructure, "said the director of the Institute for Regional Studies and Urban Planning of the National Research University" Higher School of Economics " Irina Ilyina.

-“In conditions of a generally underdeveloped infrastructure in the Far East, its southern regions of this macroregion are characterized by relatively normal density.
-At the same time, as in other Far Eastern subjects, in these regions the infrastructure is sufficiently developed only where the population is concentrated in sufficient numbers, as well as in the primary areas.
-Accordingly, it is here that land plots among citizens will be in the greatest demand.
-But, given the fact that within the framework of the implementation of the law, it is supposed to provide land plots at a sufficient distance from populated areas, in most cases they will have an underdeveloped infrastructure.
-And those that are provided to her sufficiently will be disassembled very quickly, ”explained Irina Ilyina.
+“In conditions of underdeveloped infrastructure everywhere in the Far East, only the southern subjects of this macro-region are characterized by its relatively normal density.
+At the same time, as in other Far Eastern regions, in these regions the infrastructure is sufficiently developed only where the population is concentrated in sufficient numbers, as well as in the areas near highways.
+Accordingly, it is here that land plots will be in greatest demand among citizens.
+But, given the fact that, within the framework of the implementation of the law, land plots are supposed to be provided at a sufficient distance from settlements, in most cases they will have an underdeveloped infrastructure.
+And those that are sufficiently provided for her will be dismantled very quickly, ”explained Irina Ilyina.